A topic from the subject of Thermodynamics in Chemistry.

 Key Points

-- Hess's Law states that the total enthalpy change of a reaction is the sum of the enthalpy changes of the individual steps in the reaction.
+• Hess's Law states that the total enthalpy change for a reaction is independent of the pathway taken.
+The enthalpy change for a reaction is the sum of the enthalpy changes for each step in the reaction, regardless of the number of intermediate steps.

-- Hess's Law can be used to calculate the enthalpy change of a reaction that cannot be measured directly.
+• Hess's Law can be used to calculate the enthalpy change of a reaction that cannot be measured directly by using known enthalpy changes of other reactions that can be combined to give the desired overall reaction.

 Main Concepts